MassEnviroScreen Cumulative Burden Score - A Supplement for Environmental Justice Prioritization

 Coverage of the state

-Under the current Massachusetts Environmental Justice Population definition 51.7% of Massachusetts block groups are classified as environmental justice communities.
+Under the current Massachusetts Environmental Justice Population definition 51.9% of Massachusetts block groups are classified as environmental justice communities.
 These environmental justice block groups occur in 209 (59.5%) of Massachusetts municipalities (based on American Community Survey 2023 5-year estimates).
-By contrast, 37.4% of Massachusetts block groups meet the criteria for MassEnviroScreen’s Unfairly Burdened Areas.
-The latter occur in 171 (48.7%) of Massachusetts municipalities.
-A breakdown of the number and percentage of census block groups meeting the various criteria that define a an Unfairly Burdened Area are displayed in Table 2.
+By contrast, 34.5% of Massachusetts block groups meet the criteria for MassEnviroScreen’s Burdened Areas.
+The latter occur in 164 (46.7%) of Massachusetts municipalities.
+A breakdown of the number and percentage of census block groups meeting the various criteria that define a an Burdened Area are displayed in Table 2.
 Note that percentages do not total to 100% because block groups may meet multiple criteria.

-UBA Criteria Number of Block Groups Pct of UBAs Pct of State Block Groups
+BA Criteria Number of Block Groups Pct of BAs Pct of State Block Groups

 Overlap with EJ criteria

-Although MassEnviroScreen identifies a smaller number of census block groups, there is considerable overlap between communities meeting the state’s current environmental justice population definition and the criteria for Unfairly Burdened Areas.
-Although 37.4% of census block groups in the state meet the criteria for Unfairly Burdened Areas, 61.5% of block groups defined as environmental justice populations also meet the Unfairly Burdened Areas criteria.
-Figure 2 shows the degree of overlap between the various criteria of environmental justice populations and Unfairly Burdened Areas.
-There is 100% overlap with all state Environmental Justice Population criteria save for the Minority-only category.
-Only 38% of census block groups defined as a Environmental Justice Population based solely on the Minority criterion (i.e., 40% or more minority) overlap with Unfairly Burdened Areas as defined here.
+Although MassEnviroScreen identifies a smaller number of census block groups, there is considerable overlap between communities meeting the state’s current environmental justice population definition and the criteria for Burdened Areas.
+Although 34.5% of census block groups in the state meet the criteria for Burdened Areas, 60.1% of block groups defined as environmental justice populations also meet the Burdened Areas criteria.
+Figure 2 shows the degree of overlap between the various criteria of environmental justice populations and Burdened Areas.
+There is 75% - 100% overlap with five out of the seven state Environmental Justice Population criteria.
+However, only 32% of census block groups defined as a Environmental Justice Population based solely on the Minority criterion (i.e., 40% or more minority), and 33% of those defined solely on the limited English proficiency criterion, overlap with Burdened Areas as defined here.

 Figure 2

-Figure 3 shows the distribution of MassEnviroScreen cumulative impact scores for block groups meeting each of the environmental justice criteria.
-In comparison to non-EJ block groups in Massachusetts, median cumulative impact scores for six out of the seven EJ criteria are above the 50th percentile.
-In other words, most block groups meeting the state’s current environmental justice population definition have cumulative impact scores that are higher than 50% of block groups across the state overall.
-In addition, five out of the seven also have median values above the 75th percentile or threshold for Unfairly Burdened Areas.
+Figure 3 shows the distribution of MassEnviroScreen cumulative burden scores for block groups meeting each of the environmental justice criteria.
+In comparison to non-EJ block groups in Massachusetts, median cumulative burden scores for six out of the seven EJ criteria are above the 50th percentile.
+In other words, most block groups meeting the state’s current environmental justice population definition have cumulative burden scores that are higher than 50% of block groups across the state overall.
+In addition, four out of the seven also have median values above the 75th percentile or threshold for Burdened Areas.

 Figure 3